An insight from Dirk van Dierendonck, professor of Human Resource Management, Rotterdam School of Management, Erasmus University:

 There is evidence to support the claim that the servant leadership approach is of particular benefit to team performance.
 Indeed, it is especially in team environments, and particularly where the primary responsibility of the organisation is taking care of clients, that servant leadership is at its most beneficial.
 The healthcare sector and the civil service are good examples.
 In both it is absolutely essential to have a culture in the workplace in which employees feel supported by their leaders if they in turn are expected to support their clients.

-Dirk van Dierendonck is Associate Professor of Organisational Behaviour, Rotterdam School of Management, Erasmus University.
-Email: email@example.com This article is based on the research paper “Servant leadership: a review and synthesis”, which was published in Journal of Management, July 2011, pages 1228-1261.
+Dirk van Dierendonck is Associate Professor of Organizational Behaviour, Rotterdam School of Management, Erasmus University.
+Email: firstname.lastname@example.org This article is based on the research paper “Servant leadership: a review and synthesis”, which was published in Journal of Management, July 2011, pages 1228-1261.